Khondaker Mostaq Ahmad

-Khondaker Mostaq Ahmad (খন্দকার মুশতাক আহমেদ; 27 February 1919 – 5 March 1996) was a Bangladeshi politician.
+Khondaker Mostaq Ahmad (খন্দকার মুশতাক আহমেদ; 17 February 1918 – 5 March 1996) was a Bangladeshi politician.
 He was the Minister of Commerce in the third Mujib Rahman ministry under President-Prime Minister Sheikh Mujibur Rahman, and assumed the presidency of Bangladesh after the President-Prime Minister's assassination on 15 August 1975.
 He praised the assassins as "sons of the sun" and put cabinet ministers loyal to Sheikh Mujibur Rahman in jail.
 On 3 November, he himself was deposed in another coup.

 His party failed to gain any significant traction in Bangladeshi politics and never became a major political force.

 Early life

-Ahmad was born on 27 February 1919, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Tipperah district (now Comilla District, Bangladesh).
+Ahmad was born on 17 February 1918, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Tipperah district (now Comilla District, Bangladesh).
 The family was a Pir family, his father Al-Hajj Hazrat Khandaker Kabiruddin Ahmed was considered to be a Muslim saint and was known widely as Pir Sahib, his mother was Begum Rabeya Khatun, a homemaker.
 He was a fourth-generation descendant of Khandaker Jalaluddin, an immigrant scholar of Arabic and Persian from Baghdad who was employed by the Nawabs.
-He completed his Bachelor of Laws degree at the University of Dhaka and entered politics in 1942.
-He was one of the founder joint secretaries of the East Pakistan Awami Muslim League.

-Background

-Khondaker Mostaq Ahmad was born on 27 February 1919, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Tipperah district (now Comilla District, Bangladesh).
 He completed his Bachelor of Laws degree at the University of Dhaka and entered politics in 1942.
 He was one of the founder joint secretaries of the East Pakistan Awami Muslim League.